owensgl/intro-genomics/labs/lab_5.md

 #Then we go into our working directory
 cd /project/biol470-grego

-#Next make a directory for your own testing
+#Next make a directory for your own testing and enter it
 mkdir YOUR_NAME
+cd YOUR_NAME

 #Then we load the sra-toolkit, which has fasterq-dump
 module load StdEnv/2023 gcc/12.3 sra-toolkit/3.0.9